Dede Wilsey: JFK Promenade controversy

 Wilsey also serves on the board of the Museum Concourse Community Partnership that owns and manages the 800-car underground garage which is the most convenient place for visitors to the de Young to park.
 According to both IRS filings and a 2019 Recreation & Parks study, the garage is usually mostly empty.
 Drivers' reluctance to use it has been attributed to high prices and poor administration.

+Art collection

+Dede Wilsey started collecting art after her husband's death in 2002.
+She says she started acquiring paintings to escape the sadness of her defunct husband, first buying a Monet, and then a Cassatt.
+Her collection includes paintings by Gerome, Monet (including a water lily), Kandinsky, Hockney, Picasso, Koons (egg) and commissioned paintings of her dogs.

+In 2022, she acquired the painting The Grand Canal and the Church of the Salute (Canaletto, 1740) for the de Young museum.

 Portrayal in fiction

 Dede Halcyon, a character in Armistead Maupin's roman-fleuve Tales of the City, described by a reviewer of the 2019 miniseries based on the books as the "boozy art-patron friend" of the show's protagonist, is allegedly a "thinly-veiled portrayal" of Wilsey.